hail

 Intense Hailstorm Paralyzes Mexico City: A Meteorological Catastrophe

-The began in the early afternoon, with heavy and quickly accumulating on the streets.
-In the neighborhoods of Calzada de Las Águilas and Cerrada Barranca de Tarango, located in the Las Haciendas area, the piled up to a staggering height of over 1 meter (3 feet), effectively paralyzing the area.
+The storm began in the early afternoon, with heavy rain and hail quickly accumulating on the streets.
+In the neighborhoods of Calzada de Las Águilas and Cerrada Barranca de Tarango, located in the Las Haciendas area, the hail piled up to a staggering height of over 1 meter (3 feet), effectively paralyzing the area.

 The sheer force of the hailstorm left a trail of destruction in its wake.
 Vehicles were stranded on the roads, with some trapped in the thick layer of hail that blanketed the streets.
 Businesses and homes were damaged, with broken windows and debris scattered across the affected areas.